 Intercession!
-Oh to realise what it means.
+Oh to realize what it means!
 To take the name, and the righteousness, and the worthiness of Christ, to put them on, and in them to appear before God!
-'In Christ's stead,' now that He is no longer in the world, to be seech God, by name, for the individual men and needs, where His grace can do its work!
-In the faith of our own acceptance, and of the anointing with the Spirit to fit us for the work, to know that our prayer can avail to 'save a soul from death,' can bring down and dispense the blessings of heaven upon earth!
+'In Christ's stead,' now that He is no longer in the world, to beseech God, by name, for the individual men and needs, where His grace can do its work!
+In the faith of our own acceptance, and of the anointing with the Spirit to fit us for the work, to know that our prayer can avail to 'save a soul from death,' can bring down and dispense the blessing of heaven upon earth!
 To think that in the hour of the morning watch this work can be renewed and carried on day by day, each inner chamber maintaining its own separate communication with heaven, and helping together in bringing down its share of the blessing.

-It is in intercession, more than in the zeal that works in its own strength with little prayer, that the highest type of piety, the true Christ-likeness, is cultivated.
+It is in intercession, more than in the zeal that works in its own strength with little prayer, that the highest type of piety, the true Christlikeness is cultivated.
 It is in intercession that a believer rises to his true nobility in the power of imparting life and blessing.
-It is intercession we must look to for any large increase of the power of God in the Church and its work for men.
-God grant that our hope, that the Students' Morning Watch may have a mighty share in working out this blessed consummation, may not be disappointed.
-Let each of us seek grace to do our part.
+It is to intercession we must look for any large increase of the power of God in the Church and its work for men.